 I started in Photoshop with a simple gradient from a super dark grey almost black to #453513

 Here I added an image to set the stage and make sure that the symbol looks great over a realistic metal background.
 The image I am using is courtesy of Shutterstock, it's titled Metal surface by Manczurov After importing the image make sure you change the blend mode to Soft Light and play with some masking.

-Here I just added the Abduzeedo logo and went stright to Layer Styles.
+Here I just added the Abduzeedo logo and went straight to Layer Styles.

-Below you can see the layer styles I used for this image, the best thing about the new Photoshop is that finally you can have multiple styles, like more than one Gradient Overlay, or Shadows.
-For this image I took a lot of advantage of this features.
+Below you can see the layer styles I used for this image, the best thing about the new Photoshop is that finally, you can have multiple styles, like more than one Gradient Overlay, or Shadows.
+For this image, I took a lot of advantage of these features.

 To add a little bit more realism I just added a flame, the image is from Shuttestock titled Fire flames collection by Lukas Gojda.
 I just imported to my image and with the Edit>Transform>Warp I made it match the design.

 Here I created a new layer from a merged copy of all other layers.
-The shortcut is Command+Option+Shift+E. After that I appied a gaussian blur of 10 pixes for the radius and changed the Blend Mode to Soft Light at 60% Opacity.
+The shortcut is Command+Option+Shift+E. After that, I applied a gaussian blur of 10 pixels for the radius and changed the Blend Mode to Soft Light at 60% Opacity.

 Just duplicate the same layer and apply more blur.
 Change the Blend mode to Screen at 80%.
-Also use mask to make just the center visible.
+Also, use a mask to make just the center visible.
 The sides should be super dark.